astral-sh/ruff/docs/configuration.md

 Configuration options passed to `--config` are parsed in the same way as configuration options in a `ruff.toml` file.
-As such, options specific to the ruff linter need to be prefixed with `lint.` (`--config "lint.dummy-variable-rgx = '__.*'"` rather than simply `--config "dummy-variable-rgx = '__.*'"`), and options specific to the ruff formatter need to be prefixed with `format.`.
+As such, options specific to the Ruff linter need to be prefixed with `lint.` (`--config "lint.dummy-variable-rgx = '__.*'"` rather than simply `--config "dummy-variable-rgx = '__.*'"`), and options specific to the Ruff formatter need to be prefixed with `format.`.

-If a specific configuration option is simultaneously overridden by a dedicated flag and by the `--config` flag, the dedicated flag always takes priority.
+If a specific configuration option is simultaneously overridden by a dedicated flag and by the `--config` flag, the dedicated flag takes priority.
 In this example, the maximum permitted line length will be set to 90, not 100:

 ```shell
 ruff format path/to/file --line-length=90 --config "line-length=100"
 ```

-Specifying `--config "line-length=90"` will override the `line-length` setting from *all* configuration files detected by ruff, including configuration files discovered in subdirectories.
+Specifying `--config "line-length=90"` will override the `line-length` setting from *all* configuration files detected by Ruff, including configuration files discovered in subdirectories.
-In this respect, specifying `--config "line-length=90"` has the same effect as specifying `--line-length=90`, which will similarly override the `line-length` setting from all configuration files detected by ruff, regardless of where a specific configuration file is located.
+In this respect, specifying `--config "line-length=90"` has the same effect as specifying `--line-length=90`, which will similarly override the `line-length` setting from all configuration files detected by Ruff, regardless of where a specific configuration file is located.

 ### Full command-line interface